 - Some heaters are not fit for high humidity environments.
 Assure your model is safe for use in the bathroom before placing one in this room.

 - If you have small children, you’ll likely want to avoid installing heaters within their reach.

 Aside from the above exceptions, you have a lot of options of where to install your new wall heater.

-Wall-mounted heaters can be placed on any wall but typically need to be raised a minimum distance from the floor.
+A wall mounted electric heater can be placed on any wall but typically need to be raised a minimum distance from the floor.
 Wall-insert heaters should be placed only in interior walls to avoid disrupting the insulative properties of exterior walls.

 Simple convection and blower convection heaters work more effectively when there is a large difference in air temperature around them.
 Placing these units by windows or doorways will allow the intake of colder air which will increase air circulation and speed up the heating process.

 Radiant heaters provide the most heat to objects near them.
 Depending on how powerful your heater is, this may mean you want to install them right in front of your sitting area or at a bit of a distance from it.